 - Yarmouth’s Royal River Park

-- Yarmouth’s East Elm Street Boat Access
+- Yarmouth’s East Elm Street Boat Access (Yarmouth History Center)

 - Yarmouth’s Riverfront Woods Preserve

-- Yarmouth’s Sweetser Farm Preserve
+- Yarmouth’s Sweetsir Farm Preserve

 - North Yarmouth’s Dunn’s Depot Royal River Boat Access (Route 9 linked to Old Town House Park and Route 9 Baston Park)

-- North Yarmouth’s Old Town House Park
+- North Yarmouth’s Old Town House Park (nearby)

-- RRCT’s Dunn’s Depot Trails
+- RRCT’s Dunn’s Depot Trails (nearby)